miroslavsavel/unity-tower-defense/notes.md

 scene navigation
 https://docs.unity3d.com/Manual/SceneViewNavigation.html
 ALT - orbit
+sipky + shift je posun
+F - focus on object

-edit - grid and snapping - here we set up world grid
+edit - grid and snapping - here we set up world grid ou can align your scene view camera to your game camera: Select your game camera object in the hierarchy, and use GameObject > Align View To Selected from the Unity Editor Menu.

 111 text labels
 if you want to prevent object rendering fighting (exact posiition of text mesh pro object and cube) -> text mesh pro